Custom Models

 By default, custom model training data is assigned on the model level; for more information, see the Custom model training data assignment documentation.
 When training data is assigned to a model, the same training data is used for every model version.
 This method of training data assignment is deprecated and scheduled for removal; however, to avoid introducing issues for existing models, you must individually convert existing models to perform training data assignment by model version.
 This change is permanent and can not be undone.
 Because the conversion process is irreversible, it is highly recommended that you do not convert critical models to the new training data assignment method.
 Instead, you should duplicate the existing model and test the new method.

-To permanently enable training data assignment on the model version level for the specified model, do the following: .. code-block:: python
+To permanently enable a training data assignment on the model version level for the specified model, do the following: .. code-block:: python

 import datarobot as dr